 First found in Franconia, where the name became noted for its many branches with the region, each house acquiring a status and influence which was envied by the princes of the region.
 In their later history the family became a power unto themselves and were elevated to the ranks of nobility as they grew into a most influential family.
 The family name may derive from, or have lent itself to, the village of Balbach in Franconia.

 This web page shows only a small excerpt of our Bahl research.
 Another 161 words(12 lines of text) covering the year 1694 is included under the topic Early Bahl History in all our PDF Extended History products.

 Another 28 words(2 lines of text) are included under the topic Early Bahl Notables in all our PDF Extended History products.

 The great European flow of migration to North America, which began in the middle of the 17th century and continued into the 20th century, was particularly attractive to those from Bavaria who wished to escape either poverty or religious persecution.
 For many Bavarian tenant farmers, the chance to own their own land was a major incentive.
 So the widespread colonization of the United States began in 1650, when many immigrants from Germany settled in pockets in Pennsylvania, Texas, New York, Illinois, and California.
 In Canada, German settlement centered in Ontario and the prairie provinces.
 Among those of this surname listed in various historical records were:

-Bahl Settlers in the United States in the 18th Century
+Bahl Settlers in United States in the 18th Century

-Bahl Settlers in the United States in the 19th Century
+Bahl Settlers in United States in the 19th Century

 The Bahl Family Crest was acquired from the Houseofnames.com archives.
 The Bahl Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.